Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 The many trails that wind through the rocky, desert terrain in and around Sedona make it a top destination for mountain bikers of all skill levels.
 In fact, mountain biking is an awesome way to explore Sedona and see some of the more remote sites that are too far on foot.

-Some of the top-rated trails for mountain biking are Aerie to Cockscomb Trail, Chuckwagon Trail, and Hangover trail.
+Some of the top-rated trails for mountain biking are Aerie to Cockscomb Trail, Chuckwagon Trail, and Hangover Trail.

 Visit the Palatki Heritage Site

-See the remains of cliff dwellings constructed in the 12th century
+See the remains of cliff dwellings constructed in the 12th century.

 Rock formations below the Palatki Heritage Site, near Sedona, Arizona

-📍 Google Maps | Phone: 1 (928) 203-2900 | Website | Hours: 9:30 am – 3 pm daily
+📍 Google Maps | Phone: (928) 203-7500 | Website | Hours: 8:30 am – 12 pm Wed-Sat; Closed Sun-Tue

 Guides will take you on a short hike to the actual dwellings, explain preserved rock art, and teach you about the unique culture and history of the Hopi people who constructed the impressive structures.